 A few weeks ago, I had the pleasure of going to Browhaus’ new outlet at Paragon, a cute and cozy camp-cabin like outlet.

-See what I mean?
-So cute!
+Isn’t it cute?
 Almost made me want to go camping.
 (Almost.)

 Still, once I was there, I was super annoying and mentioned not once, but FIVE times to both the PR lady and my brow stylist that I did not want an arch, and that I like my brows thick and natural looking.